 The final puzzle encounter is an easy one that often gets overlooked.
 You simple place the puzzle pieces around a monster infested dungeon or you can even put puzzle pieces into the hands of factions within that dungeon.
 Of course, it doesn’t have to be a dungeon, but you get the idea.

 Instead of puzzle pieces, you could do the same with clues.
 This allows players even more options.
 They can try to solve the puzzle directly, or explore the monster infested dungeon hunting for clues.
-I like the second set up the best, because it gives PCS the most options.

 With Dungeon Puzzles the entire dungeon Is the puzzle.
 So PCs can find all the pieces to create a map of the next level scattered around their current level.
-And once they’ve solved it.
-They can immediately unlock and play that level.
+And once they’ve solved it they can immediately unlock and play that level.

 The ingredients of Potion Puzzles are the key pieces PCs have to find.